miko-ai-org/llmbatching/README.md

 - Once completed, get the output file ID from OpenAI.
 - Download the result using the output file ID.
 - Extract each result based on the custom ID generated in step one and feed it back to your business logic.
+- You need to make sure you handle errors and race conditions in each of the steps above.